loicreynier/pandoc-templates/README.md

 [pandoc-manual]: https://pandoc.org/MANUAL.html

-### General variables
+### LaTeX general variables

-The following variables are supported by all the templates:
+The following variables are supported by all LaTeX templates:

 `fontspec`
 : load the `fontspec` package